 Lemon balm has some of the tiniest seeds you will ever see!
 Personally, I prefer to divide an existing clump to propagate.
 I find my cuttings wilt before they root.

-The good news is, once your lemon balm finds a spot it loves, shady, with well drained soil and plenty of water on offer, it will thrive for years.
+The good news is, once your lemon balm finds a spot it loves, shady, with well-drained soil and plenty of water on offer, it will thrive for years.
+Even if it gets flayed by frost, it will come back in the spring.

 Infuse a few leaves in a cup of just-boiled water and allow to steep for a few minutes.
 Lemon balm blends well with green tea, bergamot and stevia.